go-gatekeeper/homepage/content/configuration/_index.md

 + Related: -
 {{% /details %}}

-If `skip-openid-provider-tls-verify` is set to `true`, louketo will skip verification of the authorization server's (or OpenID provider's, in this case) certificate chain and host name.
+If `skip-openid-provider-tls-verify` is set to `true`, gatekeeper will skip verification of the authorization server's (or OpenID provider's, in this case) certificate chain and host name.

-louketo will accept any certificate presented by the server and any host name in that certificate.
+gatekeeper will accept any certificate presented by the server and any host name in that certificate.

 This flag is directly used to configure `InsecureSkipVerify` in [golang's tls